 Seattle’s public employee pension system will consider selling off its holdings in Exxon Mobil Corp.
-(XOM) and other oil and natural gas producers under a proposal to divest holdings in the fossil-fuel industry.
+(XOM:US) and other oil and natural gas producers under a proposal to divest holdings in the fossil-fuel industry.

 The proposal was first reported by the Financial Times.